TH3ndr1/flashcards/docs/project-documentation v4.md

 *   **AI Services (`app/api/extract-pdf/services/*.ts`)**:
     *   `textExtractorService.ts`: Abstracts text extraction logic from PDF/Image files using Google Vision AI or Document AI.
 Includes page limit validation.
     *   `flashcardGeneratorService.ts`: Abstracts flashcard generation logic using Google Vertex AI (Gemini).
 Handles initial Q&A generation (`generateInitialFlashcards`), grammar classification (`classifyTranslationFlashcards`), and knowledge mode regeneration (`regenerateAsKnowledgeFlashcards`).
+*   **`app/api/generate-deck-pdf/route.ts` (New):**
+    *   **Purpose:** Handles requests to generate a PDF document for a specific deck.
+    *   **Functionality:**
+        *   Receives `deckId` and PDF generation settings (selected card font, word coloring enablement, PDF card content font size, show card status icons flag, color palette configuration, etc.) in the request body.
+        *   Authenticates the user and validates inputs.
+        *   Fetches the deck's metadata (name, tags) and all its cards (question, answer, grammatical info, SRS status) from Supabase.
+        *   Uses `pdf-lib` to construct the PDF document.
+        *   Registers `fontkit` to enable embedding custom fonts.
+        *   Dynamically loads the selected card font (e.g., Atkinson, OpenDyslexic) from `public/fonts/`.
+        *   Arranges content:
+            *   Deck title and tags at the top.
+            *   "Created by StudyCards on <date>" on the first page header, aligned with the title.
+            *   Questions and answers in a two-column layout.
+            *   Applies word coloring if enabled, using a helper function adapted from the app's `getWordStyles`.
+            *   Uses the specified font size for Q/A text.
+            *   Optionally prepends status icons (🌱, 🔄) to questions.
+            *   Includes a footer with "Page X / Y" on the left and a card status icon legend on the right.
+            *   Handles pagination, repeating column headers and drawing appropriate lines.
+        *   Returns the generated PDF as a downloadable file.

 #### 5.8.4 Data Flow Patterns (Diagram)